vaikoovery/a-way-to-upgrade-to-react/readme.md

 ## What did you do then?

-I told my friend the way I worked, he has asked me to change my approach by using webpack (`vX.X.X`).
+I told my friend the way I worked, he has asked me to change my approach by using webpack.

 Well, I had gone through the docs and started making the config file to bundle it.